cmrust/configure-hadoop-raspi/README.md

 Hadoop prerequisites & base install
 -----------------------------------

-For many of the steps below we can run a bash loop to hit all 3 boxes at once.
+For the rest of this section we can run a bash loop to hit all 3 boxes at once.
 Something simple, like the following.

 	echo "hc0000
 	hc0001